 As mentioned above, net revenue only accounts for expenses that are directly related to the product or service you are selling; these include manufacturing costs, commission fees, raw material prices, direct labor wages, and so on.

-But net profit takes it a step further and deducts the costs of insurance, utilities, maintenance, interest on debts, and so on.
+But net profit takes it a step further and deducts the costs of insurance, utilities, maintenance, interest on debts (note: business loan interest can sometimes be tax deductible), and so on.
 You can think of these expenses as indirect costs.

 So, let’s revisit that earlier example.
 Your business has $1,000 in gross profit and $600 in net profit.
 But you also have to pay another $200 in payroll and insurance.
 Your net profit is $400.